MichaelZaniewski/Healthcare-Project/README.md

 ## Executive Summary
 ### Overview of Findings
 Paragraph form of main takeaway/how companies should leverage the findings

+  - Highlights where hospitals face the greatest revenue risk, displaying the importance of prioritizing insurer negotiations.

 ### Findings
 - Finding 1